 A very valuable four year segment of life experience passed while Gary was wearing the blue uniform of the US Air Force.
 He was a computer programmer and systems analyst stationed in Washington, D.C. during that time.
 He had the opportunity to work with some USAF financial programming projects and during the last half of the tour, programmed applications in the data sampling of Air Force personnel.

 Gary has been in the insurance and securities field for years as an agent and securities broker.
 He attended a Kryon Seminar in Atlanta in the fall of 1997 where Lee/Kryon spoke of finding your passion and doing it.
 Gary took that to heart, re-evaluated his career in the financial industry as 1) assisting clients improve their financial future in a number of ways, and 2) assisting newcomers with the education and training end of the insurance field.
-Today, in addition to functioning as an agent, he owns a company that is an insurance education provider in the States of Florida and Georgia.
-Instructors in the company teach certification courses required in those states for people who wish to become licensed as life or health insurance agents.
+Today, in addition to functioning as an agent, he owns a company that is an on-line insurance preparation provider for people who wish to become licensed as life or health insurance agents in all 50 states.

 The early Air Force experience in programming was handy many years later when the Internet came of age.
 Gary was an early user of E-mail and an Internet junkie as more and more people gravitated to the Internet.
 The transition from the programming languages of years earlier to the HTML code used to make web sites was an easy one.
 Gary started creating websites for himself and others.
-When the Kryon books became an important addition to his life, Gary created and programmed the kryon.org website as a volunteer in early 1997 and over a period of time, found a number of the most wonderful Angels of the website who also volunteered to help with the on-going functions of the site.
-The Kryon websites have now grown to include the more commercial area of kryon.com which includes the seminar schedule, information about the Kryon Writings, and a variety of other items, and free audio and videos.
+When the Kryon books became an important addition to his life, Gary created and programmed the╩kryon.org╩website as a volunteer in early 1997 and the early stages of the commercial area of╩kryon.com╩which includes the seminar schedule, information about the Kryon Writings, and a variety of other items, and free audio and videos.